Traditional Baba Ganoush Recipe (Mediterranean Eggplant Dip)

 Baba ganoush has remained popular for centuries because it transforms a few humble ingredients into something incredibly rich and satisfying.

 Roasted eggplant becomes silky and creamy once blended with tahini, garlic, olive oil, and lemon juice.
+The smell of roasted eggplant drifting through the kitchen is one of those simple aromas that immediately feels comforting and familiar.
 The result is a smoky Mediterranean dip that feels light yet deeply flavorful.

 Part of its lasting popularity also comes from its versatility.
 It works equally well as: